stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 ### Assets

-The filesystem bootstrapper makes the `asset()` helper link to the files *of the currently initialized and identified tenant*.
+The filesystem bootstrapper makes the `asset()` helper link to the files *of the current tenant*.
 By default, the bootstrapper makes the helper output a URL pointing to the TenantAssetsController (`/tenancy/assets/...`), which returns a file response:

 ```php
 // TenantAssetsController